Location

 Rods and Lines

-For the grayling fishing rods, from 3 to 5 wt will do perfectly.
+For grayling fishing, 3 to 5 wt rods will do perfectly.

 Flies